dbcook/openrocket-database/README.md

 1. Specialty parts that Estes actually made for use in certain kits.
 In the era after Estes stopped assigning "BNC-xxx" codes, they would have a numeric PN only, and might never appear in a catalog.
 Semroc appears to have created BNC-xxx designators for these.
-Examples:
+Example:

   * BNC-5RA PN 70217 for #0893 Red Alert (PN given in instructions, no known Estes use of "BNC-5RA")

 2. Semroc-specific parts that Semroc made for their own unique kits.
 If they were made to mate with an Estes tube size, Semroc would assign a made-up Estes style BNC-xxx designation.
-Examples:
+Example:

    * BNC-20MG (1.9 inch odd shape for Semroc Moon Go)